JieningLi/deploy-docker-container-aws-ecs/README.md

-# Deploy Docker container on AWS ECR
+# Deploy Docker container on AWS ECS using AWS ECR as container registry

-This repository demonstrates how to deploy your own Docker container to AWS ECR.
+This repository demonstrates how to deploy your own Docker container to AWS ECS.

 ## Prerequisite